Sachs Family Law, PC

 Step 3

-When you are ready to move forward, we will start with a strategy meeting to set the course and scope of representation.
+When you are ready to move forward, we will start with a strategy meeting to determine our first steps and how you want the case to proceed.

 Step 4